 - Where do you dream of living?

 - What’s holding you back from living there today?

 Note that it’s also important to share equally much about yourself to bond.
 When you have established a friendship, here are some ideas of fun things you can do with your new friend online.

 Read more about making friends and bonding with them:

 7. Making an online profile that draws new friends to you

 Once you have chosen the social media platform(s) that you will use to make friends online, it’s time to work on your profile.
-Your profile is an important part of the online friendship process because it is your virtual first impression– it is the first thing people will notice about you and can determine whether they have an interest in developing a friendship with you or not.
+Your profile is an important part of the online friendship process because it is your virtual first impression– it is the first thing people will notice about you and can determine whether they are interested in developing a friendship with you.

 Your user name

 The first step to creating an interesting profile is your username.
-Some social media networks require you to use your real name (like Facebook), in which case you have one less thing to worry about.
+Some social media networks require you to use your real name (like Facebook), which means you have one less thing to worry about.